Emzzy241/Yay-Crypto-Stock-1.1.0/README.md

 * Note: You have to create an environmental variable(.env file)for storing your api keys
 * For the Api call for coins, no apikey is required Go to the (https://www.coingecko.com/en/api/documentation) website, and just be sure you create a developer account
 * For the second api call which is for converting dollar to naira: YOu would be needing a key here.
 Go to the (openexchangerates.org) website, create a developer account, get you api key, protect your api key with a .env file
-* Still for the 2nd api: The name you gave to the variable storing your apikey in your .env file shpuld overwrite mine (just do ${process.env.YOUR_API_KEY_NAME})
+* Still for the 2nd api: The name you gave to the variable storing your apikey in your .env file should overwrite mine (just do ${process.env.YOUR_API_KEY_NAME})
 * NOTE: in version 1.1.0 which is this(the promise version) I did not make use of my apikey from (openexchangerates.org) website.
 See version 1.2.0(the fetch version) which is coming out soon to know how this feature was implemented